What is the least effective method to retrieve a dog that has got off leash?

 You need to make sure to be slow and not make sudden, rapid movements.
 Any kind of surprise motion may startle the dog and cause him to run away again.

-What Is The Least Effective Method To Retrieve A Dog That Has Got Off Leash?
+The Least Effective Method To Retrieve An Off-Leash Dog

 Which approach is least effective in retrieving a dog who has managed to slip off its leash?